valdisiljuconoks/localization-provider-core/README.md

 ## Building AdminUI.AspNetCore Project
 You will need to run `npm install` at root of the project to get some of the dependencies downloaded to get started.
 Some files from these packages are embedded as part of the AdminUI - therefore compilation will fail without those files.

+# Other Versions

+## v7.0 is OUT

+Please read more in [this blog post](https://tech-fellow.eu/2022/01/23/dblocalizationprovider-for-optimizely/)!

+## What's new in v6?
+Please [refer to this post](https://tech-fellow.eu/2020/02/22/localization-provider-major-6/) to read more about new features in v6.

 # More Info